 We have a wide programme of Community Service at St. Stephen's and every year group works with at least one of our community service partners.
-In Key Stage 5 PSHE lessons, our students complete community service by planning activities for children in Primary School and at Elderly Care homes during our residential trip.
-They also work on a project helping endangered animals.
+In Key Stage 5 PSHE lessons, our students complete community service by planning activities for the SIS communities.
 They can join Service CAS clubs, and also have the opportunity to contribute to the school community by becoming a Buddy, or a member of the Student Council.